Classification of quantum groups and Belavin-Drinfeld cohomologies: Lie bialgebra structures in Case II and Belavin-Drinfeld cohomologies

+Without loss of generality we may suppose that $f=1$.
 According to \cite{BD}, Lie bialgebra structures on a simple Lie algebra over an algebraically closed field are coboundaries given by non-skewsymmetric $r$-matrices.
 These $r$-matrices have been classified up to $\mathrm{Ad}(G)$-equivalence and they are given in terms of admissible triples.
+(Recall that $G$ stands for a connected algebraic group with a reductive Lie algebra whose semisimple part is $\mathfrak{g}$.)